Tabulating machine: Operation

 In its basic form, a tabulating machine would read one card at a time, print portions (fields) of the card on fan-fold paper, possibly rearranged, and add one or more numbers punched on the card to one or more counters, called accumulators.
 On early models, the accumulator register dials would be read manually after a card run to get totals.
 Later models could print totals directly.
 Cards with a particular punch could be treated as master cards causing different behavior.
 For example, customer master cards could be merged with sorted cards recording individual items purchased.
 When read by the tabulating machine to create invoices, the billing address and customer number would be printed from the master card, and then individual items purchased and their price would be printed.
 When the next master card was detected, the total price would be printed from the accumulator and the page ejected to the top of the next page, typically using a carriage control tape.

 With successive stages or cycles of punched-card processing, fairly complex calculations could be made if one had a sufficient set of equipment.
 (In modern data processing terms, one can think of each stage as an SQL clause: SELECT (filter columns), then WHERE (filter cards, or "rows"), then maybe a GROUP BY for totals and counts, then a SORT BY; and then perhaps feed those back to another set of SELECT and WHERE cycles again if needed.)
 A human operator had to retrieve, load, and store the various card decks at each stage.

 Selected models and timeline

-Hollerith's first tabulators were used for the U.S. 1890 Census.
+Hollerith's first tabulators were used to compile mortality statistics for Baltimore, Jersey City and New York City in 1886.

 The first Tabulating Machine Company (TMC) automatic feed tabulator, operating at 150 cards/minute, was developed in 1906.

 The first TMC printing tabulator was developed in 1920.

 TMC Type IV Accounting Machine (later renamed the IBM 301), from the IBM Archives:

 The 301 (better known as the Type IV) Accounting Machine was the first card-controlled machine to incorporate class selection, automatic subtraction, and printing of a net positive or negative balance.
 Dating to 1928, this machine exemplifies the transition from tabulating to accounting machines.
 The Type IV could list 100 cards per minute.